Digital & Analog Recording

 - Studio Policies

 Silverbirch Productions is located in the Harbourfront area of downtown Toronto in the Arcadia Artist’s Co-operative at 680 Queens Quay West (Lakeshore/Bathurst).
 The facility is on the sixth floor with both a city and harbour view.
 The studio is centrally air conditioned and a waiting area with a kitchenette is adjacent to the control room.
-A private direct phone line, fax machine and an internet connection are available for clients.
+A private direct phone line and an internet connection are available for clients.
 There is often street parking and several reasonably priced parking lots in the area.

 The office, also next to the studio, is conveniently located for those of our clients who are working on CD graphics and/or manufacturing with us.
 There is always time during a session to check with one of our staff on the progress of your job.